 4. In Service Environments: Environments designed to cater to social, physical, and group dynamics while incorporating aesthetics can bolster loyalty and productivity.

 Is Emotion the Holy Grail?

-Intensity of emotional expression in product design is also highly dependent on the personal goals, attitudes and expectations the user brings to the product (Van Hout, 2004).
+The intensity of emotional expression in product design also highly depends on the personal goals, attitudes, and expectations the user brings to the product (Van Hout, 2004).

 “Emotions appear so antithetical to thinking that they are said to interfere with it.
 Clear thinking supposedly requires eliminating emotions”.

-Contemporary views in Artificial Intelligence, are also embracing an integrated view of emotion and cognition.
-In discussing his book the Emotion Machine, Minsky (Steinert-Threlkeld, 2001) stated:
+Contemporary views in Artificial Intelligence also embrace an integrated view of emotion and cognition.
+In discussing his book The Emotion Machine, Minsky (Steinert-Threlkeld, 2001) stated:

 “Our traditional idea is that there is something called ‘thinking’ and that it is contaminated, modulated or affected by emotions.
 What I am saying is that emotions aren’t separate”.

 Keep the Emotional Data in your Design Decisions